 We are like this with ourselves.
 We make our plans, put them in action and seek to make them happen.
 However, there is a spiritual aspect that we often miss once things are underway.
 Check in.
 Checking in with the Holy Spirit within you.
 There are these little things, some call them prompts or reminders in the spirit that guide us beyond the plan we have set, to the highest and best of what we desire.
-We miss these nuances because we put ourselves first in the matter.
-Trying to overcome the old baggage of shame, guilt, I’ll show you, etc.
+We can miss these nuances because we tend to put ourselves first in the matter.
+We are too busy trying to shed the old baggage of shame, guilt and rejection, so we can prove them all wrong!

 ““I am the vine; you are the branches.
 If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing.”